San Bruno station (Caltrain)

 Train station in San Bruno, California, U.S.

 San Bruno station is a Caltrain station located in San Bruno, California.
 The station is located just northeast of downtown San Bruno, above the intersection of San Mateo and San Bruno Avenues, adjacent to Artichoke Joe's Casino.
+It originally opened in 1863 as part of the San Francisco and San Jose Railroad.
+The current elevated station opened in 2014 as part of a grade crossing elimination project.